ramp4-pcar4/ramp4-pcar4/docs/app/datatable.md

 ### The Grid
 The grid is the main component of the datatable.
 It contains a row for each feature on the layer.
 The grid columns correspond to the attributes that belong to the features.
-**Note**: features will only appear on the grid if they are currently visible on the map
+**Note**: features will only appear on the grid if they are currently visible

 ### Global Search and Column Filters
 The global search and column filters allow the user to display smaller subsets of data within the table.
 See the [global search](#Global-Search) and [column filters](#Column-Filters).